bhavesh2327/random-jokes-generator/README.md

 Random **Jokes **Generator
 A lightweight web application that fetches and displays random jokes with a simple click.
-The application is built using JavaScript to retrieve jokes from an API and dynamically updates the webpage for a seamless user experience.
+The application is built using JavaScrip to retrieve jokes from an API and dynamically updates the webpage for a seamless user experience.

 Key Features
 Fetches random jokes from a dedicated API.